Astronauts confident Boeing space capsule can safely return them to Earth, despite failures - KVIA

 CAPE CANAVERAL, Fla.
 (AP) — Two astronauts who should have been back on Earth weeks ago said Wednesday that they’re confident that Boeing’s space capsule can return them safely, despite breakdowns.

 NASA test pilots Butch Wilmore and Suni Williams launched aboard Boeing’s new Starliner capsule early last month, the first people to ride it.
-Helium leaks and thruster failures almost derailed their arrival at the International Space Station, and has kept them there much longer than planned.
+Leaks and thruster failures almost derailed their arrival at the International Space Station, and has kept them there much longer than planned.

 In their first news conference from orbit, they said they expect to return once thruster testing is complete here on Earth.
 They said they’re not complaining about getting extra time in orbit, and are enjoying helping the station crew.